reuniware/WindowsBooster/README.md

 It is the ultimate Windows 10 booster !
 This will make you computer run very fast !
-This application stops unnecessary services on you Windows 10 operating system.
+This application stops unnecessary services on your Windows 10 operating system.
 As soon as a new services is launched then it stops it immediately.

 Unzip WinSystemGuard.zip